digisan/go-generics/README.md

 # go-generics

-golang generics for common used function, should be the lowest level
+golang generics for common other functions,
+Must be the lowest level

 move all content from go-generics/v2 to go-generics/ go1.22.0